-- right leader – David -> Jesus Christ
+- right leader – David foreshadowing Jesus Christ

 13:1 And David consulted with the commanders of thousands and hundreds, with every leader.
 2 And David said to all the assembly of Israel, “If it seems good to you and before Yahweh our God, let us send word abroad to our brothers who remain in all the land of Israel and to the priests and Levites with them in the cities with their pasturelands that they might be gathered to us.
 3 Then let us bring around the ark of our God to us, for we did not seek it in the days of Saul.”
 4 And all the assembly agreed to do so, for the word was pleasing in the eyes of all the people.1 Chronicles 13:1–4 (LEB)

-Take note that David said “If it seems good to you and the Lord”, but then in agreement of the assembly it only says “the thing was right in the eyes of all the people”.
-Seems good…
+Take note that David said “If it seems good to you and before Yahweh our God”, but then in agreement of the assembly it only says “the word was pleasing in the eyes of all the people”.
+Seems good doesn’t it???

-- right God – God with Ark of Covenant -> presence of God
+- right God – God with Ark of Covenant picturing the presence of God

 David and all of Israel had a good desire and good intent.